-We have applied to list our common shares on the NYSE and the TSX, under the trading symbol "ZYME."
+Our common shares have been approved for listing on the NYSE and conditionally approved for listing on the TSX, under the trading symbol "ZYME."
 In order to make a final determination of compliance with their listing criteria, the NYSE or TSX may look to the first trading day's activity and, particularly, the last bid price on such day.
 In the event the trading price for our common shares drops below NYSE or TSX's minimum bid requirements, the NYSE or TSX could rescind our initial listing approval.
 If we failed to list the common shares on NYSE and TSX, the liquidity for our common shares would be significantly impaired, which may substantially decrease the trading price of our common shares.